Mathapelo113/IT-Helpdesk-Ticket-Resolution-Lab/README.md

 The lab was designed to replicate 2–3 months of junior IT Support / Service Desk Analyst experience in a corporate environment.

-🎯 Objectives
+🎯 Objectives:

-Log and manage IT support tickets
+1.1 Log and manage IT support tickets

-Perform first-line troubleshooting
+1.2 Perform first-line troubleshooting

-Apply incident classification and prioritisation
+1.3 Apply incident classification and prioritisation

-Document technical resolutions clearly
+1.4 Document technical resolutions clearly

-Close tickets following ITIL-style workflow
+1.5 Close tickets following ITIL-style workflow

-Simulate real business IT support operations
+1.6 Simulate real business IT support operations

-🧰 Tools Used
+🧰 Tools Used:

-Spiceworks Help Desk
+2.1 Spiceworks Help Desk

-Web-based IT ticketing system
+2.2 Web-based IT ticketing system

-Basic IT troubleshooting techniques
+2.3 Basic IT troubleshooting techniques

 🏢 Simulated Company Environment